It was a cold winter about 3 years ago when my mother-in-law and her best friend decided to take a trip to the city to go buy crochet material.

 There has been a bitter debate for years as to whether starving squirrels off of your property is the best bet, or just feeding them something different that you know they like in the hope that they’ll leave your plants alone.

-So I’m going to weigh in a bit on that argument.
+I’m going to weigh in a bit on that argument.
 It all depends on what your end goal is.
 If you are an avid gardener and are looking to rid your property of squirrels because they keep digging everything up, then you may have some luck with offering them an alternative food source.

-But you’ll need to be sure to put different nuts around the base of a tree or somewhere else that it is easily accessible.
+You’ll need to be sure to put different nuts around the base of a tree or somewhere else that it is easily accessible.

-However, if you are in a situation like we were, where their presence on our property was causing an overall issue, then you might want to rid your property of anything that they could possibly munch on.
+However, if you are in a situation like we were, where their presence on our property was causing an overall issue, then you might have to rid your property of anything that they could possibly munch on.

 After all, if there is no food source then why would they come?
 If you can’t get rid of every food source, then keep reading for tips on how to make that food source inaccessible to them.